Read This First

 Prompt 4: Elaborate on the “brain drain” phenomenon and its implications for both sides of the migration.

-The section turns on Mitigating Factors and Considerations and Brain Drain and its Impact.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Mitigating Factors and Considerations and Brain Drain and its Impact in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Mitigating Factors and Considerations distinct from Brain Drain and its Impact.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Mitigating Factors and Considerations distinct from Brain Drain and its Impact.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 The most direct effect is the loss of highly skilled professionals, such as doctors, engineers, scientists, and academics.
 This can lead to shortages in key areas, impacting sectors like healthcare, education, and technology.